 NSA Samuel Wharry Memorial Award for the Next Generation

-National Sheep Association (NSA) Next Generation and the Company of Merchants of the Staple of England (the Staple) are delighted to be jointly offering the NSA Next Samuel Wharry Memorial Award for the Next Generation in the form of £2,750 travel bursaries to support two young people (under the age of 35) in a study trip to explore the application of science in sheep production.
+National Sheep Association (NSA) Next Generation and the Company of Merchants of the Staple of England (the Staple) are delighted to be jointly offering the NSA Next Samuel Wharry Memorial Award for the Next Generation in the form of £2,750 travel bursaries to support two young people (ages 21-34) in a study trip to explore the application of science in sheep production.

 Samuel Wharry of Carnlough, County Antrim, was NSA Chairman when he died suddenly in May 2017, aged just 56.
 As an advocate of science and technology, particularly relating to genetics, these bursaries are given in Samuel’s memory to ensure his enthusiasm, curiosity and practical nature live on.

 NSA Next Generation and the Staple are looking for two individuals involved in the UK sheep sector or ancillary industries to receive £2,750 each to design separate trips suited to their own situation, to travel and learn and then share their findings via various presentations and a short written report.